-Meet Local Return’s founding Board of Directors: six people who care, laugh, and work…a lot.
+Meet Local Return’s founding Board of Directors: five people who care, laugh, and work…a lot.

 Josh Daly is Southern Region Director for the Rhode Island Small Business Development Center at the University of Rhode Island.
 He helps small business owners start and grow their businesses.
 In his time with the RI SBDC, Josh has worked with 600+ clients, helping to launch 65+ new businesses, create and retain 800+ jobs, and secure $30MM+ in capital.
 He loves to help current or aspiring business owners with preparing documents for financing, business modeling and financial analysis and projections, and industry and research.